h2zero/esp-nimble-cpp/docs/Migration_guide.md

 <br/>

 ### Class Names
-Class names remain the same as the original with the addition of "Nim" added to the beginning of the name.
+Class names remain the same as the original with the addition of a "Nim" prefix.
 For example `BLEDevice` is now `NimBLEDevice` and `BLEServer` is now `NimBLEServer` etc.

 For convienience definitions have been added to allow applications to use either name for all classes